 #2 – Protect

-Unfortunately, the pandemic has not slowed down cybercrime, and in fact it’s dramatically increased.
-To have a secure business network, you normally have physical equipment such as servers, switches, firewalls set up in the office to protect and store data.
+Data breaches is always a risk that companies (and individuals) face.
+Cybercrime during the pandemic increased drastically, and email scams related to COVID-19 surged 667% in March alone.
+To have a secure business network, you normally have physical equipment such as servers, switches, firewalls, and more set up in the office to protect and store data.

 How can employees connect to the company’s network securely from home?
 A solution for remote security is a Virtual Private Network (VPN).
 A VPN secures your connection by creating a private “tunnel” to connect to your business network by using internet at home.